wes4m/vheap/README.md

 # vHeap
 Extendable Visualization &amp; Exploitation tool for glibc heap.

-vHeap is a python/js project aimed at visualizing the glibc heap memory at runtime during your debugging sessions and making your life easier ✨.
+vHeap is a python/js project aimed at visualizing the glibc heap memory at runtime during your debugging sessions to make your life easier ✨.

 The heap memory is one of those things that are much easier to work with and learn when visualized.
 Most security researchers/ctf players end up sketching the heap memory to exploit it.